 Also, keep on top of special times such as public holidays.
 You don’t want that same problem of losing customers.

 Did you know approximately 72% of people who browse the web scan and only read the visuals?

-Well, now you know.
-I suppose you can get the gist that your Google My Business profile needs to be filled with imagery, also known as branding.
+Your Google My Business profile needs to be filled with imagery, also known as branding.
 You can turn your profile into something beautiful that will help your audience identify your business from any other.

 Make sure your primary photo is of your logo and your cover photo is of your store front.
 To keep the profile/location up-to-date, you can consistently post pictures of your store.